MENU

 DIFFERENT SHAPES OF PU'ER TEA

-For better transportation and ageing, this tea is pressed into different shapes.
+For better transportation and aging, this tea is pressed into different shapes.

-There are more different shapes like JIN GUO (pumpkin), JIN CHA (mushroom), LONG ZHU (dragon pearl) and others traditionally used in different parts of Yunnan province.
+There are more different shapes like JIN GUO (pumpkin), JIN CHA (mushroom), LONG ZHU (dragon pearl), and others traditionally used in various parts of Yunnan province.

 STORAGE CONDITIONS